 We may be subject to legal or regulatory actions alleging intellectual property infringement or similar claims against us.
 Companies may apply for or be awarded patents or have other intellectual property rights covering aspects of our technologies or businesses.
 Moreover, if it is determined that our products infringe on the intellectual property rights of third parties, we may be prevented from marketing our products.
 While we are currently not subject to any material intellectual property litigation, any future litigation alleging intellectual property infringement could be costly, particularly in light of our limited resources.
 Similarly, if we determine that third parties are infringing on our patents or other intellectual property rights, our limited resources may prevent us from litigating or otherwise taking actions to enforce our rights.
-Any such litigation or inability to enforce our rights could require us to change our business practices, hinder or prevent our ability to deliver our products and services, and result in a negative impact to our business.
-Expansion of our business via product line enhancements or new product lines to drive increased growth in current or new markets may be inhibited by the intellectual property rights of our competitors and/or suppliers.
+Any such litigation or inability to enforce our rights could require us to change our business via product line enhancements or new product lines to drive increased growth in current or new markets may be inhibited by the intellectual property rights of our competitors and/or suppliers.
 Our inability to successfully mitigate those factors may significantly reduce our market opportunity and subsequent growth.